eledot/Blitwizard/README.txt

     src/ogg
  - drop the contents of a source tarball of a recent libvorbis release into src/vorbis
+ - drop the contents of a source tarball of a recent Lua 5 release into src/lua
  - drop the contents of a source tarball of a recent libpng release into src/imgloader/png
  - drop the contents of a source tarball of a recent zlib release into